Subscribe to the Newsletter

 In Chinese medicine, the theory that is most appropriate for Latent Heat is that of the Four Levels of invasion of disease.
 Click on the link for much more about this, but briefly:

 As you can see, as the disease penetrates deeper, the body mounts a defence at various levels.
 At the deepest level, the defence is on the mental level with continuing unresolved fever.

-Taking immunization, ideally the body defends itself at the Defensive-Qi level.
+Taking immunisation, ideally the body defends itself at the Defensive-Qi level.
 Failing that, Chinese medicine considers that the vaccine toxin passes, unnoticed, to the deepest ie Blood level, where it may turn to Heat or Damp-Heat in due course.
 This might be much later in life when the originating cause has been long forgotten.

 Latent heat arises when the body doesn’t expel a source of illness.
 This can arise from – for example:

-Often the latent heat turns into a more visible form or heat, such as a rash which, embarrassing and unpleasant though it may be, is much better on the outside of the body than festering inside.
+Often the latent heat turns into a more visible form or heat, such as a rash.
+This, embarrassing and unpleasant though it may be, is much better on the outside of the body than festering inside.

 Alternatively, the latent heat may affect us mentally causing psychological symptoms, anxiety, fears, sudden rages.
-It may trigger other destructive processes in the body, usually of a drying, thickening nature that prevents proper circulation of blood, prevents the normal functioning of the Spleen, Stomach and Lung energies, with compromises in movement, nerve impulses and/or mental acuity.
+It may trigger other destructive processes in the body.
+These are usually of a drying, thickening nature.
+They prevent proper circulation of blood.
+That prevents the normal functioning of the Spleen, Stomach and Lung energies.
+Th e result is compromises in movement, nerve impulses and/or mental acuity.

 As you age, keep active, socially, mentally and physically and maintain an active interest in life.